rajvinjamuri/PythonTest/README.md

 # PythonTest
-A quick test of PyCharm
+A couple scripts used for instructing on fundamentals of OOP and Python.